Get started by searching below:

 Get a Free Case Review

-Power of attorney (POA) is a legal document that gives another person (or persons) the right to perform specific duties on your behalf.
+A power of attorney (POA) is a legal document that gives someone the right to perform specific duties on your behalf.

-The person granting their decision-making rights in the POA document is called the principal, and the person being given the right to act on the principal’s behalf is called the agent (or attorney-in-fact).
+The person who creates the POA document is called the principal, and the person being given the right to act on the principal’s behalf is called the agent (or attorney-in-fact).

-Authority granted through a POA may be limited to a specific transaction or give another person(s) a full range of decision-making rights related to your health care and finances.
+The authority granted through a POA may be limited to a specific transaction or give someone a full range of decision-making rights related to your health care and finances.

-Additionally, a POA document can be temporary or permanent (usually called a durable power of attorney).
-A POA can go into effect immediately, or it can take effect only if you become unable to act on your behalf because of an injury or disability.
+Additionally, a POA can be temporary or permanent (usually called a durable power of attorney).
+A POA can go into effect immediately or at a later date if you become unable to act on your behalf because of an injury or disability.

 There are two main types of power of attorney: